 Ahead of you, just to the left of the house, is the brewery, which, after many years of idleness has been revived.
 Integrated into the brewhouse are two coppers built over log fires – Stanway is one of only two log-fired breweries in the country.
 The open cooler is still present although used only for storage now, the rest of the equipment being newly installed.
 Several beers are brewed, including ‘Stanney Bitter’ and the ‘Lords a Leaping’, which are available in a handful of local pubs including the Pheasant Arms at nearby Toddington, the White Hart in Winchcombe, the Volunteer in Chipping Campden, the Hewlett Arms in Charlton Kings, the Gardeners Arms in Alderton and in Broadway, the Dormy House Hotel and the Crown & Trumpet.

 The house itself is worth visiting but not if you are expecting a series of museum-like pristine rooms with roped-off exhibits.
 The house is obviously lived in and all the better for it.
 There are, however, information cards distributed here and there about the house.

 Behind the house is a garden that slopes up to a lake, or ornamental canal.
-From the lake, at certains hours on opening days, water is forced up to a height of over three hundred feet, an impressive feature in a rediscovered eighteenth century water garden.
-It turns out to be the tallest fountain of any kind in Britain, the second tallest fountain in Europe, after the 400-foot-high turbine-driven fountain in Lake Geneva and, extraordinarily, the tallest gravity fountain in the world by quite some way.
+From the lake, at certain hours on opening days, water is forced up to a height of over three hundred feet, an impressive feature in a rediscovered eighteenth-century water garden.
+It turns out to be the tallest fountain of any kind in Britain, the second tallest fountain in Europe, after the 400-foot-high turbine-driven fountain in Lake Geneva, and, extraordinarily, the tallest gravity fountain in the world in quite some way.

 Above the lake is a pyramid built by Robert Tracy in 1750 honouring his father John Tracy who died in 1735.
 A cascade, which has been restored over the last few years, runs from here to the canal.